ayeeff/worldwonderer/README.md

 - **Language**: Java 17
 - **Build Tool**: Maven
 - **Testing Framework**: JUnit Jupiter 5.10.3
+- **pom.xml**: pom.xml
+The pom.xml file configures the Maven build tool for the project, specifying Java 17 compatibility, dependencies like JUnit for testing, and plugins for compiling code and running tests or demos.
+It ensures consistent builds across environments, allowing easy commands like mvn test to validate the flight search logic without manual setup.
 - **Main Class**: `src/main/java/flight/FlightSearch.java`
+This main class implements the core flight search validation, checking parameters like dates, airports, and passengers against 11 business rules before storing valid details.
+It uses strict date parsing and whitelists for airports and classes to enforce data integrity in booking systems.
 - **Test Class**: `src/test/java/flight/FlightSearchTest.java`
+The test class uses JUnit to run 28 targeted tests covering edge cases for each validation condition, ensuring the main class handles failures like invalid dates or excess passengers correctly.
+It includes a manual runner for quick execution and reporting, achieving full coverage for reliable software.
 - **Demo Class**: `src/main/java/flight/FlightSearchDemo.java`
+This demo class runs a sample valid flight search to showcase the main class in action, printing parameters and results for easy understanding.
+It also invokes tests via reflection based on command-line args, providing a user-friendly way to demo and verify the application without an IDE.

 ## Validation Rules
 The `runFlightSearch` method validates: